Having a limb fall asleep and then feeling pins and needles is more common if you have poor circulation.

 A look at the link between metabolic syndrome and depression--and how to get help.

-These medications are life-giving and powerful.
-It's important to take them just as your doctor has prescribed.
+These medicines are life-giving and powerful.
+It's important to take them just as your healthcare provider has prescribed.

 Many young people take prescription medicines because they believe they are safer than street drugs.
 But they can be just as dangerous if taken improperly.
 Read on to learn more.